phanirithvij/communitynotes/documentation/under-the-hood/ranking-notes.md

 ## What’s New?

+**August 3, 2026**
+- Introduce a GaussianModel for Expansion Groups

+**July 28, 2026**
+- Transitioned GaussianModel from Coverage Groups to Core Groups and added an additional GaussianModel-based GroupModel to set status to “Needs More Ratings” based on ratings from contributors in the relevant modeling group.

 **June 30, 2026**
 - Introduced a new GroupModel architecture that uses GaussianModel-based scores to set status to "Needs More Ratings" based on the ratings from the contributors in the given GroupModel